junyuanM/WWW-Rebuttal/G9px.md

 - Research on multi-agent systems is still in its early stages.
 Experiments are generally carried out under the assumption that identity substitution does not occur; each agent assumes a predefined role, and the communication between agents follows a designed protocol.

 - Since agents process natural language through LLMs, even if the target agent is explicitly informed via a prompt that the other party is a fake identity, there remains a risk of misjudgment during task processing.
-This can be attributed to the positive feedback that erroneous tokens corresponding to fake information can generate within the LLM, leading to misinterpretations.
+This can be attributed to the positive feedback that erroneous tokens corresponding to fake information can generate within the LLM, leading to misinterpretations[10, 11].

 - To mitigate this risk, in **AgentSafe**, identity is verified by extracting information about the source agent through an API call and a specific program.
 If an incorrect identity is detected, the associated information is immediately treated as "junk information," thus preventing successful attacks that arise from the inherent non-determinism in LLM task processing.